steveloughran/engineering-proposals/refactoring-s3a.md

 * they MUST NOT need to be close()-d or have any managed lifecycle.
 They can be created on demand, reused, etc.

+As usual, the backwards compatibility problem holds us up here.
+The key argument against splitting this up is "these are unstable areas where we need to backport fixes".

+Maybe that is what we should use as our metrics for suitability of refactoring:

+1. New features: factor out cleanly from the start, with StoreContext, interface for callbacks etc.
+1. Enhancement of stable features: pull out if the effort is justified.
+1. Important code paths where changes or fixes will need to be backported: leave
+1. Fixes: leave.
+1. Stable features where there are minor "irritants", e.g. variable names, import ordering: leave.
+   +A bit more freedom here on test suites which are rarely changed by others.

+This makes for a fairly straightforward checklist for changes.